Tom Hornbein: Career

 They huddled together until 4:00 a.m. and started down again, meeting expedition members carrying extra tanks of oxygen.
 They made it to camp to find Unsoeld’s feet hard and frostbitten.
 Barry Bishop and Lute Jerstad also suffered from frostbite and Bishop and Unsoeld lost toes as a result.

-Hornbein wrote about this night event in his book "Everest: The West Ridge":
+Hornbein wrote about this night event in his book Everest: The West Ridge:

 "The night was overwhelming empty.
-The black silhouette of the Lhotse Mountain was lurking there, half to see, half to assume, and below of us.
-In general there was nothing – simply nothing.
-We hung in a timeless gap, pained by an intensive cold air – and had the idea not to be able to do anything but to shiver and to wait for the sun arising."
+The black silhouette of the Lhotse Mountain was lurking there, half to see, half to assume, and below us.
+In general, there was nothing – simply nothing.
+We hung in a timeless gap, pained by an intensive cold air – and had the idea not to be able to do anything but to shiver and to wait for the sun rising."

 Hornbein named the Hornbein Couloir, a steep gully which he and Unsoeld climbed in the uppermost part of the north wall.
 In his book Into Thin Air, Jon Krakauer writes that "Hornbein's and Unsoeld's ascent was--and continues to be--deservedly hailed as one of the great feats in the annals of mountaineering."

 In the year 2002 Hornbein, 72 years old, was still active as a Professor of Anesthesiology and as a mountaineer.
-In 2006, he moved from the Seattle area to Estes Park, CO, where he lives with his wife, Kathy Mikesell Hornbein, a retired pediatrician and young adult novelist.
-They climb regularly in the Colorado Rockies.
+In 2006, he moved from the Seattle area to Estes Park, Colorado, where he lived with his wife, Kathy Mikesell Hornbein, a retired pediatrician and young adult novelist.
+They climbed regularly in the Colorado Rockies.

+Death

+Thomas Hornbein died at his home in Estes Park, Colorado, on May 6, 2023, at the age of 92.